 Be sure to research Scottish traditions and culture as well as the best times to visit Scotland before you begin your planning.

 There are a few different options to get to Edinburgh.
 You could go by plane, train, car, or bus!

 Travel to Edinburgh by Plane

-I personally took a plane into Edinburgh and it was super easy to get downtown afterward.
+I personally took a plane into Edinburgh, and it was super easy to get downtown afterward.
 I flew in from Dublin.

 Travel to Edinburgh by Train

-Another option is to get to Edinburgh by taking a train to the main station, Edinburgh Waverley Station.
-This station is already completely downtown, so from there you could catch other modes of transportation to get to your hotel, hostel, or AirBnB.
-The station is located right next to Edinburgh’s Old Town.
+Another option is to get to Edinburgh by taking a train to the central station, Edinburgh Waverley Station.
+This station is already entirely downtown, so from there, you could catch other modes of transportation to get to your hotel, hostel, or Airbnb.

 Travel to Edinburgh by Car